 Christine graduated magna cum luade with a BA from the University of Massachusetts, Amherst.
 She holds a Master’s Degree from Harvard University’s School of Divinity, focused on community based organizing.
 She has a Master’s Certificate from the University of Massachusetts, Boston in Conflict Resolution, and an MBA from the UC Irvine’s Paul Merage School of Business.
 She recently finished her Ph.D. in Industrial Psychology from Alliant International University focus on Global Leadership Development.
 Additionally, Christine is a Six Sigma Black Belt and holds an SPHR designation from the Society of Human Resources.

-Before joining E&I, Saul held various leadership positions at W.W.
-Grainger, Inc., including a role as Sr. National Sales Manager, where he led the company’s largest education contract with over 1,800 customers nationwide.
-He also served as District Sales Manager and Government Sales Manager in Southern California for Grainger Public Sector West where he headed up a top performing team of sales professionals.
+Before his tenure at E&I, Saul showcased his leadership skills at W.W.
+Grainger, Inc., assuming pivotal roles such as Sr. National Sales Manager, spearheading the company’s largest education contract with a sprawling clientele of over 1,800 nationwide.
+His journey with Grainger also saw him excel as a District Sales Manager and Government Sales Manager in Southern California, where he adeptly led a high-performing team of sales professionals.

 Maria Beckman is Senior Vice President/Consumer Banking and Merrill Edge Region Executive for the Los Angeles-South Bay Region, overseeing ten Market Leaders and a team of 725 associates across 71 financial centers.
 In this role, she is responsible for developing, implementing and executing a plan to deliver Bank of America’s “One Team” strategy focused on our client management process, cross line of business referrals, and building a World Class Sales and Service Force.